-This implies uniqueness of the invariant measure and the convergence to this equilibria for a large class of initial conditions $P_0$.
-In order to prove the previous result, we begin with a technical Lemma: \begin{lemma} Let $m$ and $\rho$ be two probability measures valued random variables which are $\mathcal{F}^0_0$-measurable.
+This implies the uniqueness of the invariant measure and the convergence to this equilibria for a large class of initial conditions $P_0$.
+To prove the previous result, we begin with a technical Lemma: \begin{lemma} Let $m$ and $\rho$ be two probability measure-valued random variables which are $\mathcal{F}^0_0$-measurable.
 Then, there exists a random variable $\xi$ defined on the space $(\Omega, \mathcal{F}, \mathbb{P})$ and with value in $\mathcal{P}(\R^d)$, such that almost surely:

-\end{lemma} The proof of this Lemma is postponed to Appendix \ref{appen:SM} and relies on mesurability arguments for set valued functions issued from \cite{stroock1997multidimensional}.
+\end{lemma} The proof of this Lemma is postponed to Appendix \ref{appen:SM} and relies on measurability arguments for set-valued functions issued from \cite{stroock1997multidimensional}.